 A story about faith and adoption, mustard seeds and Easter flowers.

 This month’s post is by Veronica Reeves.
-Veronica serves on the team at King’s Ranch as Editor, Hogue Home Hostess, and Donor Partnerships Coordinator.
-She also serves as our speaker for Restore Moms Retreats.
+Veronica serves on the team at King’s Ranch as Church & Donor Partnerships/Communications Coordinator.
+She also serves as a speaker for Restore Moms Retreats.
 She is the mom of four daughters (the youngest of whom is adopted) and a pastor’s wife.

 It has been a long winter in Arkansas.
 And Arkansas winters aren’t storybook-snow-topped; they’re wet, gray, and just dang cold.